genesiscommunitysuccess/docs/how-to-contribute.md

 ---

 After you have followed the instructions, your request will be reviewed by the community team.
-Once your changes are accepted, approved and merged, you will be able to see the changes within 15 minutes.Thank you very much for your contribution.
+Once your changes are accepted, approved and merged, you will be able to see the changes within 15 minutes.
+Thank you very much for your contribution.
 We very much appreciate it.